Scrivener07/FO4_Games/README.md

 * [F4SE](http://f4se.silverlock.org/)

 #### Installation
-Start Fallout 4 with `Games.esm` enabled within your load order.
+* Start Fallout 4 with `Games.esm` enabled within your load order.
+* Enable `Games_WhiteCollar.esp` for classic games implemented in the vanilla game world.

 #### Playing
 Use the in-game developer console for access to the projects testing cell.
 Use the console command `coc GamesTestCell`.
 To add caps, use the console command `Player.AddItem F 100`.
-Enable `Games_WhiteCollar.esp` for classic games implemented in the vanilla game world.
+If `Games_WhiteCollar.esp` is enabled you may play games with certain NPCs or build game tables in settlements.

 ## Contributing
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on contributing to this project.